Hostmak

 Why Backups Are Essential:

-• Peace of Mind: Regular backups minimize the risk of losing important data or losing hours of work, offering peace of mind that your site can be restored quickly.
+• Peace of Mind: Regular backups ensure you don’t lose important data or work, offering reassurance that your website can be quickly restored.

 6. Two-Factor Authentication (2FA)